juanibiapina/gob/README.md

 #### `gob add <command> [args...]`

 Create and start a new background job.
-The job runs detached and persists even after the CLI exits.
+The job continues running after the CLI exits.

 ```bash
 # Add a long-running server